Bernards High School: History

 The following historical synopsis derives from Among the Blue Hills...Bernardsville...a History, published by the Bernardsville History Book Committee, 1991.
 "On January 26, 1926, a Citizen's Committee was chosen to work with the Board of Education.....The Committee reported that the two existing buildings contained sixteen classrooms, for two classes of each of the eight grades.
 It was believed that this would be adequate for some time.
 In order to provide for the special equipment and facilities needed for a high school program, the building of a new high school would be the logical solution....The building was completed and occupied in 1927."

 From the school's certification in February 2002 until the end of the 2008-2009 school year, the school offered students the opportunity to participate in the International Baccalaureate Diploma Program (IB), a comprehensive two-year curriculum pursued by students during junior and senior years.
 Students took a course of studies in six academic areas.
 Successful completion of an IB Diploma could lead students to earn college credit.
 Enrollment was highly selective and honors credit was earned.
 Students had to take a variety of internal and external assessments.
 The school had to end the program due to the incoming budget cuts in the next fiscal year from the then new governorship of Chris Christie.
 According to NJ.com, many residents were satisfied with the budget cuts.
 However, others felt the budget decisions were painful, and then-superintendent Peter Miller said, "I feel like I'm getting the rug pulled out from underneath me," and that the school "had the money available."
 The school was one of only 16 schools in New Jersey to offer the IB program at the time.
 Advanced Placement (AP) courses are still offered, which may also lead to college credit.

 Administration

-Core members of the school's administration are: